Kurrah

-Kurrah the village of pathan or pashtoon Kamsaar in the Indian state of Uttar Pradesh.
+Kurrah or Tajpur Kurrah is a village in Dildarnagar Kamsar region of Zamania tehsil in Ghazipur district.
+It is a village of pathan Kamsaari pathans in the Indian state of Uttar Pradesh.
 Almost 3900 Kamsaar Pathans lived in the village as of 2011.

 History

 The Tajpur kurrah village was founded by Zamindar Usman khan a son of Narhar Khan founder of kamsar pathans and founder of Dildarnagar kamsar.
 Before Usman established this village his father Narhar Khan lived at a place in village name as Kamesardih.
 According to the old records of village it is said the village would be founded in late 1500 ADs.
 Later one of Usman's descendants shifted to Bihar and established Akhini village in Bihar state of India.
 On the banks of Karmanasa river.
-Tajpur village was The capital of Tajpur estate or Tajpur Zamindari which had 91 villages in year 1901 and had a total area spread of 165 Km².

 Agriculture

 The village is situated at the banks of durgavati and karamnasa river and have good crop producing soil.